dashbitco/broadway/guides/examples/Apache Kafka.md

       :ok = :brod.produce_sync(client_id, topic, partition, _key="", "#{i}")
     end)

-Use should see the output showing the generated batches:
+You should see the output showing the generated batches:

     Got batch: [
       {"2", 4},